AngelosDid/AResCoN/README.md

 * AResCoN hasn't been tested yet with multistack images comprising more than 9 planes.
 It also hasn't been tested yet with multistack images comprising a different number of planes (e.g. a multistack of 6 planes and a multistack of 9 planes).

 * Please use the Fiji/ImageJ version provided in this repository.
+Do not update Fiji.

 * An installation of AutoHotKeysUX is necessary.